top of page

 Geraldine Potter MA, RCC, CCC

 My journey into mental health has been shaped by diverse experiences across cultures, disciplines, and the full spectrum of human challenge.
-What I've learned is that healing isn't about fixing problems - it's about helping clients develop an internal atmosphere that can address imbalances and create conditions for genuine flourishing.
-This work moves beyond managing individual symptoms to establishing total equilibrium: health, a quiet mind, and growth.
+What I've learned is that healing is about helping clients cultivate an internal atmosphere that addresses imbalances and creates conditions for genuine flourishing.
+This work moves beyond managing individual symptoms to establishing health, a quiet mind, and growth.

 EDUCATION AND PROFESSIONAL DESIGNATIONS